 My name is Margarita Ortega.
 I am an American Indian and Latina grassroots organizer.
-I have grown up and lived in South Minneapolis since I was twelve years old.
-Over the past years, I have worked shoulder-to-shoulder with State Representative Karen Clark to craft environmental justice policies from the bottom-up to protect our Phillips community.
+Over the years, I have worked shoulder-to-shoulder with State Representative Karen Clark to craft environmental justice policies from the bottom-up to protect our Phillips community.
 I am thankful for the many years of service that Karen has given our residents and I have seen first hand the importance of electing a woman who can fight boldly for our families at the State Capitol.
 This is why I am announcing my candidacy for Minnesota House District 62A.
 I love South Minneapolis, it is home to my two daughters, my partner, my mother, and me.
 As the district with the highest concentration of American Indian families living in the urban core in the entire nation and one of the most diverse and dense communities in our region, I am the grounded and strong advocate that our neighborhoods need to win at the legislature.

 Being born and raised in South Minneapolis, I have experienced and overcome the struggles of poverty and homelessness.
 As a descendent of the Redlake Nation, I have also overcome historical and generational trauma to stand up for our communities.
 Overcoming these challenges have made me a tested leader and a resilient voice for change.
 Stories of struggles like mine are far too common in our district.
 I believe we need a representative in the legislature who truly understands what it is to face hardship and to come through on the other side.
 I am an advocate who understands first-hand the needs of our neighbors and who will fight tirelessly to meet the demands of our families.

 I am that representative and I will fight tirelessly to meet the demands of our communities.